 Taken by David Granick, these photos offer a great insight into the early days of the East End.
 With a mixed bag of images taken between the 1950s to 1980s, Granick’s shots offer a compelling look back at this forgotten age.

 Dorley-Brown found the images at his local history library and archives in Tower Hamlets.
-The streets of Aldgate, Whitechapel and MIle End are brought back to life in this nostalgic look back at the London’s old East End.
-“The collection has about 3,000 slides going back to the fifties,” says Dorley-Brown, “but they have been well preserved.
+The streets of Aldgate, Whitechapel and Mile End are brought back to life in this nostalgic look back at the London’s old East End.
+“The collection has about 3,000 slides going back to the fifties,” says Dorley-Brown in an interview with Atlas Obscura before adding: “but they have been well preserved.
 Many had been unseen for fifty years or more.”

-He added: “The East End is well documented photographically, [but] nearly always in monochrome.
+He continued: “The East End is well documented photographically, [but] nearly always in monochrome.
 Those images have defined our perspective of the period: stark, foggy and loaded with political agitation and unrest.

 “Granick takes a step back.
 Shooting in colour, we are presented with a very different matrix of information.
 Colour does that, it’s a different language.
 It’s really astonishing how few colour images survive from that era.
 They have a modern sensibility to them – they are minimal, topographic.”

-Here, enjoy a selection of images taken from the collection:
+Here, enjoy a selection of images taken from the collection via Atlas Obscura: